 $SPLUNK_HOME\bin\splunk cmd openssl genrsa -des3 -out myServerPrivateKey.key 2048

-2. When prompted, create a password for your key.
+- When prompted, type in a password for the key.

-myServerPrivateKey.key is created in your directory.
+myServerPrivateKey.key in the directory.
 You will use this key to sign your Certificate Signing Request (CSR).

 Generate a new Certificate Signing Request (CSR)